Tythos/fxp/README.rst

 * 'white'
 * 'purple'
 * 'black'

+A number of other color names are also supplied by the HTML 4.01 standard:

+ * 'silver'
+ * 'maroon'
+ * 'olive'
+ * 'lime'
+ * 'aqua'
+ * 'teal'
+ * 'navy'
+ * 'fuschia'

 A color can also be specified by initial.
 Supported initials are taken from MATLAB and MatPlotLib references, and include the following values: